 Standard Bike Trailers

 Standard trailers, which were what we tested during this review, have two wheels and an enclosed or partially enclosed compartment for one or two children.
 Kids are buckled into their seats with a harness that's similar to what you'd find in strollers — usually either a five-point system like the Burley D'Lite or a three-point system with an additional lap belt like the Thule Cadence.
 In a standard trailer, the only thing the passenger needs to do is sit back and enjoy the ride.
-The trailer is connected to the bike with a tow arm that attaches to the bike frame at a single point.
+The trailer connects to the bike with a tow arm that attaches to the bike frame at a single point.
 All of the trailers we tested attach to the bike via an adaptor that's mounted by the back wheel's quick release skewer.
 Some other models, particularly older ones, attach to the frame or to the seat post.